Update - March 23, 2020

 The Building Standards inspection process is different from the home inspection you may have completed when purchasing or selling a property.
 Building permit inspections are a means of administering minimum building code requirements in accordance with the City of Saskatoon Building Bylaw, the National Building Code and the Uniform Buildings and Accessibility Standards Act.
 Problems or questions that arise during inspections can often be remedied on-site with the building inspector.

-Upon completion of the building inspection, your Building Inspector will leave an inspection card on site to communicate preliminary inspection results.
+A Building Inspector will leave an inspection card on site to communicate preliminary inspection results.
+All inspection cards are followed up by inspection reports.

 - Yellow Card - the work site requires an inspection